Colorado Springs Parks Department and City Council address EBikes and EScooters

 It was insightful to hear from a broad range of trail users from equestrians to hikers and a diverse group of bicyclists from bike shop owners to a couple in their 70s who started riding again thanks to EBikes.
 Our friends at Medicine Wheel Trail Advocates have put out their stance here; we support their stance for a phased roll out of E Mountain Bike access on our park system’s single-track trails paired with an in-depth education effort.
 The mission and goals of Bike Colorado Springs focus our position more directly on our city’s urban trail network and the use of EBikes or EMobility vehicles for transportation.

-A simple survey from Colorado Springs Parks is open until Nov.
-20th, we will update this page with a link to the survey results if published and any change to the EBike Policy when it is decided.
+The parks department committed to releasing more information on results coming 1st quarter 2021. we will update this page with a link to the survey results if published and any change to the EBike Policy when it is decided.

 A similar topic has been broached by city council with regards to E-Mobility devices in Colorado Springs, specifically E-Scooter Share.
 We think that it is the right time to address access and limitations for these vehicles as the number of users continues to rise in Colorado Springs.